Direct Measurement of the $^{59}$Cu$(p,\alpha)^{56}$Ni Excitation Function to Constrain the Ni--Cu Cycle Strength and Its Impact on Explosive Nucleosynthesis

+The good agreement between the data and the optimized TALYS calculation supports the applicability of the statistical model in the measured energy range.
+We note that Ref.~\cite{Soltesz} reported a possible anomaly in the $^{60}$Zn ld around 5--6~MeV excitation energy, and could affect the statistical-model rate at $T_9 \lesssim 1$.

 Our measurement constrains only the ground-state contribution of $^{59}$Cu to the stellar rate.
-This reaction rate was obtained using an Exp2Rate~\cite{Rauscher_EXP2RATE_v2.1} calculation that combines the experimental data with the TALYS-predicted cross sections scaled to the measurement.
-The stellar rate, which includes contributions from thermally populated excited states in $^{59}$Cu, was calculated with TALYS and scaled by the same factor of 0.86 used for the ground state.
+This reaction rate was obtained using an Exp2Rate~\cite{Rauscher_EXP2RATE_v2.1} calculation that combines the experimental data with the TALYS-predicted cross sections at the optimized $\alpha$-OMP geometry.
+The stellar rate, which includes contributions from thermally populated excited states in $^{59}$Cu, was calculated with TALYS at the same optimized geometry.